 Accordingly, client employers and labor contractors would share responsibility and liability for harassment for all workers supplied by the labor contractor, regardless of whether the harasser was employed by the client employer or the labor contractor.
 It would also specify that both entities may have responsibility to address the harassment -- depending on the facts, who was in the best position to learn of the conduct, or who did first learn of it - and impose civil liability if they fail to take prompt and effective remedial measures once they knew or should have known of the harassment.
-Although the client employer would not automatically be strictly liable for all workplace harassment involving labor contractor employees, the author states this potential sharing of liability is intended to encourage client employers to do everything possible to prevent workplace harassment, including for labor contractor employees.

 Under proposed new Government Code section 12940.2, "client employer" shall mean a "private" employer regardless of its form that obtains workers to perform labor within the usual course of business from a labor contractor.
-However, it would not include business entities with fewer than 25 workers, including those provided by a labor contractor.
-It would also not include a business entity (regardless of size) with five or fewer workers supplied by a labor contractor.

-"Labor contractor" would mean any individual or entity that supplies, either with or without a contract, a client employer with workers to perform labor within the client employer's usual course of business.
-However, "labor contractor" would not include community nonprofit organizations, labor organizations or apprenticeship programs, motion picture payroll services (as defined) or a third party who is a party to an "employee leasing arrangement" (as defined).
+However, it would not include business entities with fewer than 25 workers, including those provided by a labor contractor, or a business entity with five or fewer workers supplied by a labor contractor.
+"Labor contractor" would mean any individual or entity that supplies, either with or without a contract, a client employer with workers to perform labor within the client employer's usual course of business However, it would not include community nonprofit organizations, labor organizations or apprenticeship programs, motion picture payroll services or a third party who is a party to an employee leasing arrangement.

-Relatively similar changes were proposed in AB 3081, along with many other unrelated provisions, which then-Governor Jerry Brown vetoed in 2018.
+Relatively similar changes were proposed in AB 3081 which then-Governor Jerry Brown vetoed in 2018.

-Status: Passed the Assembly largely along a party-line vote, and has passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.
+Status: Passed the Assembly largely along a party-line vote, and is now pending in the Senate Judiciary and Labor, Public Employment and Retirement Committees.